 Turns out, one of Jamie Moyer's most important pitching performances of the season was also his last.

-The 46-year-old lefthander, who helped protect a three-run lead Tuesday night by recording four outs in the sixth and seventh innings to set Ryan Madson up for a six-out save, will have season-ending surgery to repair three torn tendons in his lower abdominal and groin, which he suffered on his final pitch of the Phillies' 7-4 win over Houston.
+The 46-year-old lefthander, who helped protect a three-run lead Tuesday night by recording four outs in the sixth and seventh innings to set up Ryan Madson for a six-out save, will have season-ending surgery to repair three torn tendons in his groin and lower abdomen, an injury suffered on his final pitch of the Phillies' 7-4 win over Houston.

 "You know what?
 You deal with it," Moyer said.
 "That's life, and you roll with the punches.
 I'm not going to complain about it.
 I had a good run here.
 My time isn't over here.
 I'm going to enjoy it, make the best of it, and be a cheerleader."

 Ciccotti said a typical full recovery leaves a player with 90 to 95 percent of his previous strength in the affected area, which should enable Moyer to continue pitching.